microsoft/aitour-build-a-copilot-on-azure-ai/lab/README.md

 ## View Instructions

 The workshop instructions are available in the repository under the [`docs/workshop`](https://github.com/Azure-Samples/contoso-chat/tree/main/docs/workshop/docs) folder as readable Markdown files.
 The content is authored in Markdown and is readable directly from source.
 However, for convenience, you can use one of these two options to get a _rendered preview_ as shown below, which may be easier to navigate.

 ![Workshop](./../img/contoso-chat-workshop.png)

 ### **Option 1: View Online Preview**

-Visit [https://aka.ms/aitour/contoso-chat/workshop](https://aka.ms/aitour/contoso-chat/workshop) in your browser, to see a hosted preview of this workshop guide. _We will keep this up to date for the duration of Microsoft AI Tour_.
+Visit [https://aka.ms/aitour/contoso-chat/workshop](https://aka.ms/aitour/contoso-chat/workshop) in your browser:
+- get an interactive hosted preview of this workshop guide you can explore now.
+- bookmark and revisit it (_we will keep it updated for the duration of the tour_)

 ### **Option 2: View Local Preview**

-Once GitHub Codespaces is running on your fork of the repo, you can launch the preview locally using these 2 steps:
+Launch GitHub Codespaces on your fork of the repo, then get the local preview by:
  - changing to the workshop directory in a terminal: `cd docs/workshop`
  - running the preview server: `mkdocs serve -a localhost:5000`